Category:

 Early Life

-In 1956, his family moved to Louisville, Kentucky where he studied as high school at duPont Manual High School.
+In 1956, his family moved to Louisville, Kentucky, where he studied high school at duPont Manual High School.
 He was elected president of the student council during his senior year.
-Following high school, he attended the University of Louisville where he earned a Bachelor of Arts degree in Political Science in 1964 with honors.
+Following high school, he attended the University of Louisville, earning a Bachelor of Arts degree in Political Science in 1964 with honors.

 Mitch McConnell – Via Creative Commons/US Senate